Supply Chain draft

 Risk if stagnant

 Automated scanning and private registries significantly reduce supply chain risk, but the organisation still depends on upstream maintainers for critical open-source components.
 A key maintainer abandoning a project or introducing a backdoor remains a residual risk.
+For the AI tier, model cards depend on what the upstream provider chooses to disclose; opaque training data and undisclosed evaluation results remain residual risks even where the documentation surface is current.

 L4 Autonomous